black-hole-diver/android-motion-collector/README.md

 ![Platform](https://img.shields.io/badge/Platform-Android-green.svg)

 Android Motion Collector is an Android app designed to collect gyroscope, accelerometer, and gravity sensor data from a smartwatch and transfer it to a smartphone in CSV format with accurate timestamps.
-The application is used to primarily to compare sensor data output with iOS Motion Collector (Apple Watch 4).
-The application is one of the 3 applications used to finish the thesis of Wittawin Panta, Computer BSc, Eötvös Loránd University, 2023/2024-2.
+Furthermore, it gives prediction to the movement from a wearable to the phone in real-time.
+The application is used to primarily to compare sensor data output with iOS Motion Collector (Apple Watch 4) and utilized the trained TensorFlow lite model (Float32) to give real-time prediction.
+The application is one of the 2 applications used to finish the thesis of Wittawin Panta, Computer BSc, Eötvös Loránd University, 2023/2024-2.
 The thesis name is Machine Learning Based Real-time Movement Detection of Children.

 ## Features
 - Collects data from gyroscope, accelerometer, and gravity sensors.
 - Captures sensor data with precise timestamps.
 - Exports data in CSV format.
-- Transfers sensor data from smartwatch to smartphone.
+- Give interence from the wearable to the phone in real-time.
 - Lightweight and battery-efficient.

 ## Requirements